A bad week

 Any parent knows that one of the worst things in the world is when your child is poorly.
 There’s nothing worse than seeing your child in pain or not feeling well and knowing there’s not s huge amount you can do about it.

-The thing about Megan’s Asthma Is that when she is well she is as healthy as the average child.
-Megan is very sporty and plays on the school Football team, Netball team, plays cricket and rugby and is on the Athletics and cross country team.
+The thing about M’s Asthma Is that when she is well she is as healthy as the average child.
+M is very sporty and plays on the school Football team, Netball team, plays cricket and rugby and is on the Athletics and cross country team.
 Not to mention karting!
-I am so proud of Megan, at any point she could have a serious Asthma attack but doesn’t let that stop her doing anything.
+I am so proud of M, at any point she could have a serious Asthma attack but doesn’t let that stop her doing anything.

 As a mum it’s the scariest thing in the world to know that your child’s lungs aren’t working of functioning very well.
 It’s hearbreaking to see her there struggling to breath and relying on the oxygen and trying not to panic as she struggles for breath!